Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already indicate read-only and non-destructive behavior.
-The description adds useful behavioral details: it notes that event bodies are returned in only HTML format and that the tool can retrieve custom properties and extension data.
-This provides additional transparency beyond the annotations.
+Annotations already mark this as read-only (readOnlyHint=true) and non-destructive.
+The description adds useful behavioural context: it notes that event bodies are returned only in HTML format, mentions cross-calendar access scenarios, and points out that extensions are supported.
+This adds value beyond the annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.